My Life! Teaching in a Korean University

 ESL Lesson Plans for University Students and Adults

-Teaching English to Adults Lesson Plan
+Teaching English to Adults ESL Lesson Plan

 One of the common questions that I get from Hagwon and public school teachers in South Korea is what I actually do in my university classes.
-In hagwons, it’s rare to have the same students for more than an hour at a time and 40-45 minutes is more common, a couple of times a week.
+In hagwons, it’s rare to have the same students for more than an hour at a time, and 40-45 minutes is more common, a couple of times a week.

 With this length of time, it’s pretty easy to keep just about anyone entertained.
-In public schools, the class lengths are about the same and the Korean co-teacher usually does the bulk of the heavy lifting with the foreign teacher just being the “assistant.”
+In public schools, the class lengths are about the same, and the Korean co-teacher usually does the bulk of the heavy lifting, with the foreign teacher just being the “assistant.”

-However, university English classes are an entirely different beast altogether and you’ll certainly want to check out this sample ESL lesson plan for some great ideas.
+However, university English classes are an entirely different beast altogether, and you’ll certainly want to check out this sample ESL lesson plan for some great ideas.

 #1: introduction to the topic

-This usually involves some general warm-up questions, key vocabulary, sample conversation, or something like “describe the picture” for lower-level students.
+Choosing the topic of your adult ESL lesson plan usually involves some general warm-up questions, key vocabulary, sample conversation, or something like “describe the picture” for lower-level students.

 #2: Reading or listening